-Genetic factors such as a family history of colon cancer or cancers affecting the breast, uterus, ovary, urinary tract, pancreatic cancer and bile duct, places an individual at a higher risk of colon cancer.
-A diet low in fibre and/or high in red meat and other diseases of the colon, such as inflammatory bowel disease, also contributes to the development of cancer.
-People with metabolic syndromes, such as diabetes, obesity, fatty liver or high cholesterol, also run an increased risk of colon cancer.
+Genetic factors such as a family history of colon cancer or other cancers places an individual at a higher risk of colon cancer.
+Especially if a family member has had breast, uterus, ovary, urinary tract, pancreatic or bile duct cancer.
+A diet low in fibre and/or high in red meat and other diseases of the colon, such as inflammatory bowel disease, also contributes to the development of colon cancer.
+In addition, people with metabolic syndromes, like diabetes, obesity, fatty liver or high cholesterol, also have an increased risk.

 “Most people have a lot of stress in terms of lifestyle changes and that leads to more diseases similar to the Western countries,” says Dr. Pitulak Aswakul, a gastroenterologist and hepatologist at Samitivej Sukhumvit Hospital, referring to the rates of colon cancer in the west.

-The importance of screening for polyps or growths inside the colon cannot be emphasised enough as it can help prevent the development of cancer.
-“Colon cancer development is critical; about 70 to 80 percent of colon cancer develops from a small polyp,” says Dr. Pitulak.
+We cannot emphasize enough the importance of screening for polyps or growths inside the colon plays in preventing cancer.
+“Colon cancer development is critical.
+About 70 to 80 percent of colon cancer develops from a small polyp,” says Dr. Pitulak.

-A polyp is a growth inside the colon that will gradually increase in size and can develop into a cancer within 3-5 years.
+Polyps are growths inside the colon that gradually grow in size, and can develop into cancer within 3-5 years.
 However, not all polyps become cancerous.
-Detection and removal of a polyp, before it turns cancerous, can prevent colon cancer.
+Thus, detection and removal of a polyp, before it turns cancerous, can prevent colon cancer.

-Courtesy of colon cancer screenings, patients who have been diagnosed at the advanced stages of colon cancer have decreased.
+Thanks to more colon cancer screenings, the number of patients diagnosed at the advanced stages of colon cancer have reduced.
 High-risk individuals should be screened before they are 50 years old.

 A colonoscopy is a procedure to examine the colon.
-The colonoscope is inserted through the anus and up the whole length of the colon.
-This procedure itself takes about 20 to 35 minutes on average.
-If any polyps are detected, the procedure may take longer as they would have to be removed.
+During the procedure, doctors insert the colonoscope through the anus and up the whole length of the colon.
+It takes about 20 to 35 minutes on average.
+In the case that they detect any polyps it may take longer.
+This is because they remove the polyps during the procedure itself.

 Oncogenetic screening is a modern medical technique that operates according to the principles of “Precision Medicine”.
-This means that it helps to prevent the disease, as well as provides the knowledge that helps to deliver more efficient treatment techniques than ever before.
-The technique utilizes data acquired through genetic assessments that are undertaken to give a clearer picture of each individual patient’s risk of developing cancer, or to prepare the most effective treatment plan for the patient.
+This means that it helps to prevent the disease.
+It also provides the knowledge that helps to deliver more efficient treatment techniques than ever before.
+Basically, the technique utilizes data acquired through genetic assessments.
+Doctors do these assessments in order to get a clearer picture of each individual patient’s risk of developing cancer.
+As a result, they can prepare the most effective treatment plan for the patient.

-Targeted therapy is not just for the treatment of any one condition.
-It can also be used to prevent the condition from making a return.
-Owing to the fact that the risk of cancer can be hereditary, extinguishing the chances of developing cancer at its source in those who are at a higher risk of colon cancer is the most effective preventative measure available.
+Targeted therapy is not specific to any one condition, neither is it limited to treatments.
+In fact, we can also use it for prevention and to reduce the chances of recurrence.
+Owing to the fact that the risk of cancer can be hereditary, it is best to extinguish the chances of developing cancer at its source.
+This is a particularly important measure for those who have higher risks.
+Without a doubt, targeted therapy is the most effective preventive measure for now.

-Targeted therapy can also be used to treat colon cancer which has already taken hold, as the method targets the cancerous cells exclusively via medication, which attacks those cells directly without destroying other, fully functional cells.
-This treatment can therefore be considered by oncologists when selecting the most appropriate treatment for use against cancer in its spreading stage.
-It may also be utilized instead of chemotherapy as it has significantly fewer side effects.
+Doctors can also use targeted therapy to treat colon cancer which has already taken hold.
+This is possible because the method targets the cancerous cells exclusively via medication.
+In other words, it attacks those cells directly without destroying other, fully functional cells.
+Therefore, this treatment is sometimes the most appropriate treatment for use against cancer in its spreading stage.
+Moreover, Oncologists may use it instead of chemotherapy due to its significantly fewer side effects.

-The Thai medical field has made significant progress recently and we are now able to offer oncogenetic screening so patients do not need to travel abroad for this screening anymore.
+The Thai medical field has made significant progress recently, and we are now able to offer oncogenetic screening here.
+Now patients no longer need to travel abroad for this screening.
 We can screen around 50 of the most important cells that can produce at least 30 different forms of cancer.
-If it is found that someone is at a high risk of developing cancer, doctors can now offer advice on certain lifestyle alterations and future courses of treatment with increased confidence and without hesitation.
+Based on the screening, doctors can see the associated risks of developing cancer.
+Accordingly, they can advise lifestyle alterations and future courses of treatment with increased confidence and without hesitation.

-However, colon cancer can only be cured if found in its early stages.
-Therefore, undergoing screening to evaluate the risk of developing cancer is the best and most efficient form of prevention.
+However, please note that doctors can only cure colon cancer if they find it in its early stages.
+Therefore, it is of utmost importance to get a screening done in order to know the risk level.
+This is the best and most efficient form of prevention.

-Treatment modalities for colon cancer have evolved since the advent of minimally-invasive surgery, such as laparoscopy, a medical procedure to examine the interior of the abdominal or pelvic cavity using a slender tube, called a laparoscope.
-The instrument is inserted through a small incision to assist with diagnosis or treatment of a number of different diseases and conditions.
-In the past, treatment requiring open surgeries meant a patient had to be admitted into hospital for a minimum of two weeks.
-However, minimally invasive surgery usually requires patients to be admitted for only three or four nights, and many patients are able to resume regular activities within a few weeks after undergoing laparoscopic surgery.
+Treatment modalities for colon cancer have evolved since the advent of minimally-invasive surgery, such as a laparoscopy.
+This is a medical procedure to examine the interior of the abdominal or pelvic cavity using a slender tube called a laparoscope.
+To give a better picture, doctors insert this instrument through a small incision to assist with diagnosis or treatment of many different diseases and conditions.
+In the past, open surgery treatments meant admitting patients into the hospital for a minimum of two weeks.
+However, minimally invasive surgery usually requires admitting patients for only three or four nights.
+Moreover, many patients are able to resume regular activities within a few weeks after having had a laparoscopic surgery.

-For the first few days after colon surgery, a patient is advised to fast and then gradually move on to liquid and soft diets.
+For the first few days after colon surgery, it is usually advisable for patients to fast.
+Gradually, they can begin to move to liquid and soft diets.
 A balanced diet high in fibre is recommended for patients who have been treated for colon cancer.
 As nutrition is crucial for recovery, there are no dietary restrictions.

 There are many different types of cancer treatment available.
-For most people, the type of treatment that they receive will vary according to their type of cancer and how advanced its growth may be.
-Some examples of common treatment options include chemotherapy, radiation therapy, Immunotherapy, hormone therapy and surgery – or perhaps a combination of many of these.
+However, the type of treatment provided will vary according to the type of cancer and how advanced its growth may be.
+Common treatment options include chemotherapy, radiation therapy, immunotherapy, hormone therapy and surgery – or a combination of some of these.

 With continued advancements in modern medicine, many hospitals are now able to offer patients a targeted therapy treatment plan.
-This form of treatment specifically targets the underlying changes in individual cancer cells, and helps to combat their ability to grow and spread throughout the body.
-In addition to yielding better overall results, this form of treatment has also been found to have significantly less side effects when compared to traditional treatment options such as chemotherapy.
-Targeted therapy can also treat a wide range of cancers and is suitable for patients of all ages.
+This form of treatment specifically targets the underlying changes in individual cancer cells.
+Then, it helps to combat their ability to grow and spread throughout the body.
+In addition to yielding better overall results, doctors have also found that this form of treatment has significantly less side effects when compared to traditional treatment options such as chemotherapy.
+All in all, targeted therapy can treat a wide range of cancers and is suitable for patients of all ages.

 The First Class Honors M.D. ,Faculty of Medicine Ramathibodi Hospital, Mahidol University.
 Faculty of Medicine Ramathibodi Hospital, Mahidol University , 2000